SamuelJamesFrost/MagneticTimeCrystals/README.md

 NOTE: You may simply replace `mtc.nano.Model` with `mtc.ising.Model` in any of the files inside of `models/`, to choose which simulation model you want to run.

-On Windows visual studio is required to run the makefile and compile the C code, alternatively you can install the minGW C compiler and GNUMake for Windows.
-If all else fails you can use Windows Subshell for Linux (WSL).
+On Windows, visual studio is required to run the makefile and compile the C code, alternatively you can install the minGW C compiler and GNUMake for Windows.
+If all else fails you can use Windows Subshell for Linux (WSL) (highly recommended).
+On Windows, you may have to modify the code to use a `.dll` file instead of a `.so` file in the `nano.py` file.

 # TODO
 Once something has been completed, add it to `CHANGELOG.md` with the date and some brief description, and tick it off on the TODO list.
 Feel free to add anything.